stackery/sam-image-processing-demo-python/README.md

-# Stackery Image Processing Demo - Python3
+# Stackery Image Processing Demo - Python

 This is a sample template for a serverless AWS Lambda application, written in Python.